 Where to Stay with Toddlers in Pittsburgh

-Staying downtown will offer access to several great restaurants and things to do or a quick car or bus ride to any of the things to do listed below.
+Perhaps the most obvious place to stay in Pittsburgh with families the downtown area.
+This is because staying in the downtown will offer access to several great restaurants and things to do either by a quick car or bus ride to any of the things to do listed below.

-The Strip District: Industrial feeling with several converted lofts availableFor free parking in an area with things to walk to, consider staying outside of downtown in a hotel or AirBnB in one of the following neighborhoods, all of which are family friendly but have very different feelings:
+If you are considering staying outside of downtown in a hotel or AirBnB in one of the following neighborhoods, all of which are family friendly but have very different feelings: